Patricia Haynes

 PO Box: 245209

-Dr. Haynes teaches HPS 620A, Advanced Research Methods, for doctoral students in Health Promotion Sciences.
-Beginning in Spring 2023, she will teach Sleep Health Coaching, a practicum course for undergraduates pursing a BA in public health.
-She mentors students at all levels in sleep and stress research.
+Dr. Haynes teaches Advanced Research Methods to doctoral students in Health Promotion Sciences and Sleep Health Coaching, a practicum course for undergraduates pursuing a BA in public health.
+She is also a dedicated mentor, guiding students at all levels in sleep and stress research.

 Educational Background